 - Secondments (external rotations at clients or governmental organizations, e.g., Kraft-Heinz, Toronto Hydro, Cadillac Fairview, Ontario Securities Commission, the Royal Bank of Canada, BMO, Toronto Community Housing, etc.)

-During your articles you will be exposed to a wide variety of interesting and challenging legal matters and you will be given increasing amounts of responsibility as you progress.
-You will be assigned an articling principal (a partner) for your articling term and a mentor (an associate) in each department.
-They are there to monitor your workflow and provide a sounding board for ideas or concerns you may have.
+During your articles you will be exposed to a variety of interesting and challenging legal matters and you will be given increasing amounts of responsibility as you progress.
+You will be assigned an articling principal (a partner) and a term principal (an associate) for your articling term.
+In addition, you will be assigned a mentor (an associate) in each department.
 They’ll also ensure you meet everyone in the group and have an opportunity to work on matters you are interested in.
-Your principal and mentor will check in with you over lunch or coffees or informal meetings, and are a key resource to you as you embark on your career.
+Your principal and mentors will check in with you over lunch or coffees or informal meetings, and are a key resource to you as you embark on your career.
 In addition, each department has at least one lawyer who sits on the Student Committee.
 They will meet all of the students biweekly to ensure the work is being distributed equitably within the department.
 The head of the student program will also meet biweekly with all the students as a group for informal breakfasts so everyone can share ideas and information and keep abreast of news both at the Firm and within the student program.

 You will work closely with the lawyers in each group on a variety of tasks, such as: